liberty-v/Proj/README.md

 Instructions:

-1: Import the emro_boarding.sql in phpmyadmin
+1: Import the emro_boarding.sql in phpmyadmin and change and set up your DB_user and DB_password of your database inside the config.php from the config folder.

 2: Run the php page (login.php) first in a browser and it will proceed to a login page.
 Input the following to log in. ((Username: admin  Password:admin))